You can imagine how my heart sank.

 - Use good tools to help you

 I don’t need to tell you how to make good decisions.
-But I will say, spending at least a little time on a regular bases evaluating what you’re doing is key.
-Ask your self, “Is this really important?
-Is it really how I want to spend my life?”
+But I will say, spending at least a little time on a regular basis evaluating what you’re doing is key.
+Ask yourself, “Is this really important?
+Is it really how I want to spend my life?
+Is this how I want my children to remember their childhood?”

 Focus on Your Good Health